Protein folding: Single-molecule force spectroscopy

 Single molecule techniques such as optical tweezers and AFM have been used to understand protein folding mechanisms of isolated proteins as well as proteins with chaperones.
 Optical tweezers have been used to stretch single protein molecules from their C- and N-termini and unfold them to allow study of the subsequent refolding.
-The technique allows one to measure folding rates at single-molecule level; for example, optical tweezers have been recently applied to study folding and unfolding of proteins involved in blood coagulation. von Willebrand factor (vWF) is a protein with an essential role in blood clot formation process.
-It discovered – using single molecule optical tweezers measurement – that calcium-bound vWF acts as a shear force sensor in the blood.
+The technique allows the measurement of folding rates at single-molecule level; for example, optical tweezers have been recently applied to study folding and unfolding of proteins involved in blood coagulation. von Willebrand factor (vWF) is a protein with an essential role in blood clot formation process.
+It was discovered – using single molecule optical tweezers measurement – that calcium-bound vWF acts as a shear force sensor in the blood.
 Shear force leads to unfolding of the A2 domain of vWF, whose refolding rate is dramatically enhanced in the presence of calcium.
-Recently, it was also shown that the simple src SH3 domain accesses multiple unfolding pathways under force.
+It has also been shown that the simple src SH3 domain accesses multiple unfolding pathways under force.